-The Management Discussion and Analysis Report and Corporate Governance Report pursuantto SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 are annexedand form part of the Board's Report.
+The Management Discussion and Analysis Report and Corporate Governance Report pursuantto SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 are annexedand form part of the Annual Report.

-The Head-Legal the Company Secretary and Chief Financial Officer of the Companymonitor the legal compliance reporting process and advise the Company on compliance issueswith respect to the laws of various jurisdictions in which the Company has its businessactivities.
+The Head Legal the Company Secretary and Chief Financial Of cer of the Companymonitor the legal compliance reporting process and advise the Company on compliance issueswith respect to the laws of various jurisdictions in which the Company has its businessactivities.

 The Company has a compliance management tool to review and monitor compliances withlaws applicable to the respective function.
 Additionally the Company has a practice ofobtaining quarterly compliance certificates from various functional heads for compliancewith laws applicable to the respective function.
-A consolidated report on compliance withapplicable laws is presented to the Board everyquarter.
+A consolidated report on compliance withapplicable laws is presented to the Board every quarter for review.
 To take care of thecontinuously evolving compliance scenario the Company is constantly striving tostrengthen the compliance reporting framework.

 Pursuant to provisions of Section 134(3)(c) and Section 134(5) of the Companies Act2013 your Directors make the following statements:

-(b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as on March 312018 and of the profit forthe year April 12017 to March 312018;
+b) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as on March 31 2021 and of the profitfor the year April 1 2020 to March 31 2021;

-(e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively;
+e) The Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively;

-Your Directors confirm that the Secretarial Standards issued by the Institute ofCompanies Secretaries of India as applicable to the Company have been duly compliedwith.
+Your Directors con rm that the Secretarial Standards issued by the Institute ofCompanies Secretaries of India as applicable to the Company have been duly compliedwith.

-The SEBI (Listing Obligations and Disclosure Requirements) (Second Amendment)Regulations 2016 read with Notification dated July 8 2016 mandate formulation of adividend distribution policy by Top 500 listed entities based on market capitalisation.
-Incompliance with the Regulation the Company has formulated a dividend distribution policyprescribing the parameters for the dividend distribution and the same is disclosed in"Annexure 8" to this Report and forms part of this Report.
-The policy is alsoavailable on the Company's website at the following link:https://www.honeywell.eom/-/media/Honeywell_com/Files/en-in/Policies/Dividend-Distribution-Policy.pdf
+The SEBI (Listing Obligations and Disclosure Requirements) (Second Amendment)Regulations 2016 read with Noti cation dated July 8 2016 mandate formulation of adividend distribution policy by Top 500 listed entities based on market capitalisation.
+Incompliance with the Regulation the Company has formulated a dividend distribution policyprescribing the parameters for the dividend distribution.
+The policy is also available onthe Companys website at the following link:https://www.honeywell.com/content/dam/honeywellbt/en/documents/downloads/india-hail/policies/dividend-distribution-policy.pdf

 The SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 mandatesinclusion of the Business Responsibility Report (BRR) as a part of the annual report forTop 500 listed entities based on market capitalisation.
 In compliance with the Regulationthe BRR forms part of this Annual Report.